illinois-cs418/illinois-cs418.github.io/index.md

 If you are taking the course for 4 credits, you will complete an extra project implelementing a ray-tracer.

 ### Exams ###
 This class will have three midterm exams and no final exam.
-Each exam is on the PrairieLearn platform.
+Each exam is on [PrairieLearn](https://prairielearn.engr.illinois.edu/pl).

 - Exam 1: 11am-12pm, Feb.
 25, 2021
 - Exam 2: 11am-12pm, April 1, 2021